mark-ringer/cmip6/README.md

 This repository contains time series of annual-mean globally-averaged variables from various CMIP6 experiments, together with analysis of climate sensitivities, forcing and feedbacks.

-## Global-mean time series
+## Global-mean anomaly time series

 Anomalies are calculated by subtracting the trend in piControl calculated over the time period parallel to the perturbation experiment, as in [Andrews et al. (2012)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2012GL051607) and [Forster et al. (2013)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/jgrd.50174).
+The final column is the multimodel mean.

 |filename|description|
 |--|--|